awsdocs/amazon-chime-sdk-developer-guide/doc_source/meeting-namespace-migration.md

 **Endpoints**
 The [Amazon Chime SDK Meetings](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_Operations_Amazon_Chime_SDK_Meetings.html) namespace uses different API endpoints than the [Amazon Chime](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_Operations_Amazon_Chime.html) namespace\.

 Only the endpoint used to create a meeting can be used to modify it\.
 This means a meeting created via an endpoint in eu\-central\-1 can only be modified via eu\-central\-1\.
-It also means you cannot address a meeting created via the `Chime` namespace with the `ChimeSDKMeeting` namespace in US\-EAST\-1\.
+It also means you cannot address a meeting created via the `Chime` namespace with the `ChimeSDKMeetings` namespace in US\-EAST\-1\.

 **Service principal**
 The [Amazon Chime SDK Meetings](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_Operations_Amazon_Chime_SDK_Meetings.html) namespace uses a new service principal: `meetings.chime.amazonaws.com`\.
 If you have SQS, SNS, or other IAM access policies that grant access to the service, you need to update those polices to grant access to the new service principal\.